amnandan9/Blockchain-Enabled-Cyber-Sandbox/README.md

 The core innovation is the inclusion of a **Cyber Sandbox Environment** for safe, controlled analysis of threats.

 Blockchain ensures secure, trusted intelligence exchange and immutable log integrity, solving trust issues in shared data.
 AI provides the power of real-time detection, prediction, and automated analysis.
+***
+**Note:**
+This repository focuses on project documentation, architecture, and selected implementation components for academic submission.
+The system was developed and tested locally, with additional modules demonstrated during offline evaluation.
+***
 ## 🔥 Why This Matters: Solving Critical Security Gaps

 Traditional systems are crippled by fragmentation, trust issues, and the risk of testing malicious code on live networks.
 We eliminate these risks: